Dustyroom/ai-toolbox-doc/_pages/home.md

   - image_path: /assets/images/landing/foo-image-4.png
     alt: "placeholder image 2"
     title: "Freeform chat with AI"
-    excerpt: 'With AI Toolbox you can chat with AI in the Unity Editor about anything — ask it to explain code, where to find things in Unity, learn a delicious taco recipe.'
+    excerpt: 'Chat with AI in the Unity Editor about anything — ask it to explain code, where to find things in Unity, learn a delicious taco recipe.'
     url: "/getting-started/#chat-with-ai"
     btn_label: "Read More"
     btn_class: "btn--primary"